jontio/libaeroambe/README.md

 You may need to alter some of the paths in the pro file to be able to compile successfully.

-Have a look at [the wiki] if you're wanting to compile Window binaries.
+Have a look at [the wiki] for guides if you're wanting to compile Window or Linux binaries.

 Jonti